uclouvain/osis-mail-template/README.md

 English in the administration.

-A list of all mail template is available for users who have the permission `mail_templates.configure`, with the option to configure or preview a mail template :
+A list of all mail template is available for users who have the permission `osis_mail_template.configure`, with the option to configure or preview a mail template :

 * when configuring, 2 forms (one for each language) with the list of tokens will